FarseenSh/Deep-Learning-Portfolio/Medical/TimeTrans/README.md

 - Task-based fMRI data with multiple cognitive conditions
 - TR (repetition time) of 2.4 seconds
-- Various task types including calculation, sentence reading, and button presses
+- Various task conditions including calculation, sentences, button presses, and more
-- Multiple subjects with whole-brain functional images
+- Whole-brain functional images with 3D volumes over time

 ### Preprocessing Pipeline

 The raw fMRI data undergoes several preprocessing steps:
-1. **Brain masking** to focus analysis on brain voxels only
+1. **Brain masking** using a focused mask based on signal intensity
-2. **Standardization** to normalize signal intensity
+2. **Standardization** (Z-scoring) to normalize signal intensity across voxels
 3. **Detrending** to remove linear signal drifts
-4. **Frequency filtering** (0.01-0.1 Hz) to focus on task-relevant frequencies
+4. **Frequency filtering** with high-pass (0.01 Hz) and low-pass (0.1 Hz) to focus on task-relevant frequencies
-5. **Dimensionality reduction** via PCA to make training computationally feasible
+5. **Dimensionality reduction** via PCA to 50 components, preserving most of the variance while making training computationally feasible

-Each timepoint (TR) is labeled according to the cognitive task being performed, creating a sequence labeling problem where the model must learn to recognize temporal patterns associated with different cognitive states.
+Each timepoint (TR) is labeled according to the cognitive task being performed at that time.
+To create meaningful sequences for temporal analysis, a sliding window approach with a window size of 10-15 TRs is used, allowing the model to learn patterns across time.

 ## Technical Approach